Whonix/anon-gw-base-files/README.md

 Provides a /usr/share/anon-gw-base-files/gateway marker file, which allows other packages to identify, that this is an anonymity distribution gateway.

+Do not remove, unless you no longer wish to use an anonymity distribution gateway.

 (This package description has been [automatically](https://github.com/Whonix/whonix-developer-meta-files/blob/master/debug-steps/packaging-helper-script) extracted and mirrored from `debian/control`.)

 # Generic Readme #